sczinner/smoothf/README.md

 # smoothf
-Implements smooth counterparts to max, min, and range functions in C++
+Implements smooth, differentiable approximations to max, min, and range functions in C++